-Over the years, the College has offered continuing education classes to meet the needs of the community through such programs as SMC Emeritus, founded in 1975 to offer classes to people age 55 and older, and SMC's Community Education program, which provides a broad range of classes and workshops to individuals who wish to explore their personal interests or enhance their careers.
+Over the years, the College has offered continuing education classes to meet the needs of the community through such programs as SMC's Emeritus program founded in 1975 to offer classes to people age 55 and older, and SMC's Community Education program, which provides a broad range of classes and workshops to individuals who wish to explore their personal interests or enhance their careers.
 The College has also been welcomed into the Age-Friendly University Global Network, a growing network of colleges and universities around the globe committed to becoming more age-inclusive in their programs and policies.
-SMC also presents guest speakers, performers, films, and other special events to the community, and brings the best of public radio to Southern California through its award-winning NPR station KCRW (89.9 FM), as well as arts and cultural programming from presenting company BroadStage at one of the region's finest performing arts venues, The Eli and Edythe Broad Stage at the SMC Performing Arts Center.
+SMC also presents guest speakers, performers, films, and other special events to the community, and brings the best of public radio to Southern California through its award-winning NPR station KCRW (89.9 FM), as well as arts and cultural programming through one of the region's finest performing arts venues, BroadStage at the SMC Performing Arts Center.

 Santa Monica College has responded to the needs of its increasingly diverse student body through such academic and counseling support programs as the Scholars program, Latino Center, Black Collegians Umoja Community, Center for Students with Disabilities, and International Education Center.
-The College boasts the largest student support system among all California Community Colleges, and the cornucopia of special programs has grown with the inclusion of programs like the Veterans Success Center, Young Collegians, Maximizing Achievement in STEM (MÁS) Program, the DREAM program in support of undocumented students, the Guardian Scholars Program for foster youth, and the RISING program, which serves students impacted by the justice system.
+The College boasts the largest student support system among all California Community Colleges and the cornucopia of special programs has grown with the inclusion of programs like the Veterans Success Center, Young Collegians, STEM Learning and Leadership Innovation Center, the DREAM program in support of undocumented students, the Guardian Scholars Program for foster youth, and the RISING program which serves students impacted by the justice system.

 Santa Monica College's academic excellence has always been driven by world-class faculty who teach here because they believe in the power of the student-teacher connection and in the transformative possibility of an equitable, accessible education.
-The College has consistently hired professors and staff who are the best in their fields, and who have a demonstrated commitment to the community college mission.
+The college has consistently hired professors who are the best in their fields, and who have a demonstrated commitment to the community college mission.
+SMC's Center for Teaching Excellence - one of just a handful of such centers at community colleges - serves as a "pedagogical playground" where instructors can learn how to address the challenges of teaching in a multicultural and technology-driven world.

-Today, Santa Monica College is accredited by the Accrediting Commission for Community and Junior Colleges (ACCJC) and offers courses in more than 100 fields of study.
+Today, Santa Monica College is accredited by the Accrediting Commission for Community and Junior Colleges (ACCJC) of the Western Association of Schools and Colleges (WASC) and offers courses in more than 100 fields of study.
 SMC is the Westside's leading job trainer and the nation's leader in transfers to the University of California system, including UCLA.
-Additionally, Santa Monica College's reputation for quality attracts students from more than 100 countries around the world, and the College ranks third in the nation for international students.
-SMC is now one of the most vibrant, diverse campuses in the nation.
+Additionally, Santa Monica College's reputation for quality attracts students from more than 100 countries around the world, and the college ranks third in the nation for international students.
+Indeed, you can truly find the world at SMC, and the college remains one of the most vibrant, culturally diverse campuses in the nation.